 3.)
 Ph.D.
 Courses

 Participants in a Ph.D. study program affiliated with a Danish educational institution will be doctoral students.
-It is further subdivided into two categories:
+This type of Denmark student visa is further subdivided into two categories:

 4.)
 Folk High School